specify/specify.github.io/sphinx/dev_process/dev_support_process.md

 ## Steps to Submit and Resolve a Support Request

 1. Send a request to **Caroline** on Slack describing the issue.
-2. Once approved, the **Customer Service requester** creates a GitHub issue in the `SP7` repo and adds it to the **current milestone**.
+2. Once approved, the **Customer Service requester** creates a GitHub issue in the `specify-development` repo and adds it to the **current milestone**.
+(The pr might be done in one of the other repo, i.e: web-asset-server, linked to the root issue).
-3. The assigned developer will:
+4. The assigned developer will:
    - Handle the request on their support day.
    - Provide a brief summary of how the issue was resolved.
    - Ensure that **no user-identifiable information** is disclosed.
-4. Only the **Customer Service requester** may close the issue once it is confirmed as resolved.
+5. Only the **Customer Service requester** may close the issue once it is confirmed as resolved.

 ---